pybind/pybind11/docs/compiling.rst

 on the distribution; in the latter case, the module extension can be manually set to ``.so``.

-On Mac OS: the build command is almost the same but it also requires passing the ``-undefined dynamic_lookup`` flag so as to ignore missing symbols when building the module:
+On macOS: the build command is almost the same but it also requires passing the ``-undefined dynamic_lookup`` flag so as to ignore missing symbols when building the module: